 Leslie J. Hoppe, OFM, is professor emeritus of Old Testament studies at Catholic Theological Union.
-He is the author of several books on biblical studies and archaeology, including The Holy City: Jerusalem in the Theology of the New Testament, and has served as general editor of The Bible Today and Catholic Biblical Quarterly.
+He is the author of several books on biblical studies and archaeology, including The Holy City: Jerusalem in the Theology of the Old Testament, and has served as general editor of The Bible Today and The Catholic Biblical Quarterly.

 |5-14 copies||$13.95 net|